Flat-bodies

 (NCBI-index: 1.594225)

-The Red-letter Flat-body (Agonopterix ocellana) gets its name from the red, gray-brown spot in the middle of the wing.
+The Red-letter Flat-body (Agonopterix ocellana) gets its name from the red, a grey-brown spot in the middle of the wing.
 There is also a reddish short streak and a red-circled white dot on 3/5 of the wing.
 Furthermore, the wing is pale sandy brown with black speckles.
-The flying period is in one generation all year round and the wingspan is 19-23mm.
+The flying period is in one generation all year round, and the wingspan is 19-23mm.
 Host plant: Willow.
 Dutch name: Rodevlekkaartmot.
 Frisian name:

 Flying period: